raycast/extensions/extensions/cron-manager/README.md

 <h1 align="center">Cron Manager</h1>

 <h3 align="center">
-Cron Manager is a Raycast extension that allows you to manage your cron jobs from a GUI.
+Cron Manager is a Raycast extension that allows you to manage your cron jobs
 </h3>

 ## Features